 600g granary bread flour plus extra for kneading and sprinkling

-7g quick action dried yeast
+7g quick action where to buy viagra no prescription dried yeast

 1 heaped teaspoon sea salt